 - Add prescription and customer information into pharmacy computer system

 - Phone customers when their medications are prepared for pick-up

 - Complete and submit customer insurance claim forms

 - Stock shelves and monitor and manage inventory

-As a consequence of their job, pharmacy techs will spend the majority of their working day standing.
-And working evenings and weekends is also very common, particularly for newer technicians with low seniority.
-But the payoff for occasional tired and aching feet or occasionally being required to work after hours is an extremely rewarding career helping customers with their health and wellness.
+Due to the nature of their profession, pharmacy technicians will spend most of their working day standing.
+And working weekends and evenings is also typical, especially for newer technicians with low seniority.
+But the payoff for occasional tired and aching feet or at times being required to work off-hours is a very rewarding career assisting people with their health and well-being.

-Individuals desiring to enroll in a pharmacy tech college are qualified as long as they have a high school diploma or a GED.
-There are essentially two options to becoming a technician regardless if you enroll in a community college or a trade school.
-The first is to attain a certificate or a diploma, which typically can be accomplished in a year or less.
-These programs present an introduction to the various aspects of pharmacology and pharmaceutical technology and usually include lab and classroom training.
-Numerous programs also require an internship at an approved Homewood AL pharmacy or similar facility.
-The second option is the Associate Degree program which typically involves about 2 years of studies.
-Although not required for most entry level positions, it does offer a more comprehensive education and can lead to more advanced positions or education down the road.
-Each program can furnish the proper amount of training to pass the Pharmacy Technician Certification Exam should the graduate decide to get certified.
+Individuals desiring to enroll in a pharmacy tech college are qualified provided that they have a high school diploma or a GED.
+There are generally 2 alternatives to training to be a tech regardless if you enroll in a community college or a trade school.
+The first is to attain a certificate or a diploma, which typically can be completed in a year or less.
+These programs present an introduction to the different aspects of pharmacology and pharmaceutical technology and normally include lab and classroom training.
+Numerous programs also require an internship at an approved Homewood AL pharmacy or other facility.
+The second option is the Associate Degree program which generally requires about 2 years of studies.
+Although not required for most entry level positions, it does provide a more in depth education and opens doors to more advanced positions or education down the road.
+Either program should provide the necessary amount of training to pass the Pharmacy Technician Certification Examination should the graduate decide to get certified.

-Certification is not required in every state, but numerous graduates of pharmacy tech programs elect to get certified so as to be more competitive when seeking employment.
-Additionally, a number of Homewood AL pharmacies will only employ a tech that has earned certification.
+It is not required to earn certification in every state, but a large number of graduates of pharmacy technician colleges elect to become certified so as to be more competitive when seeking employment.
+Additionally, many Homewood AL pharmacies will only employ a technician that has earned certification.
 There are two organizations that provide certification: